 Who should not buy the shoe

 The Diadora B.Icon is not the most wear-resistant shoe when it comes to sliding and toe dragging.
 This is officially claimed by the brand itself and is also backed up by the playtesters.
-So, if that’s your primary playing technique, we recommend checking out the Adidas Ubersonic 4 or the ASICS Solution Speed 3.
+So, if that’s your primary playing technique, we recommend checking out the Adidas Ubersonic 4 or ASICS Gel Resolution 8.

 Out-of-the-box comfort (for most)